menu

 Occupations and Workforce

-When you are in Jenner, you'll notice that it is more blue-collar than most other communities in America.
-50.00% of Jenner’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Jenner is a blue-collar town, with 50.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Jenner is a town of construction workers and builders, professionals, and sales and office workers.
 There are especially a lot of people living in Jenner who work in art, media, and design (50.00%), office and administrative support (0.00%), and sales jobs (0.00%).

 Of important note, Jenner is also a town of artists.
 Jenner has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Jenner’s character.